 Thesis

 This section of the Web site provides theses and projects proposals for students.
-The main topics include Cloud computing, Edge computing, Deep Learning applications, and GPGPUs systems scheduling.
+The main topics include Cloud computing, Edge computing, Deep Learning & AI based augmented reality applications, and GPU-based clusters scheduling.

-If you are interested in one of the proposal, contact me by e-mail.
+If you are interested in one of the proposals, contact me by e-mail.

 A Reinforcement Learning framework for the runtime management of next generation Smart Glasses (in Collaboration with Luxottica)